tldr-pages/tldr/pages/linux/abrt-action-analyze-c.md

 `abrt-action-analyze-c`

-- Calculate and save the UUID for specific directory:
+- Calculate and save the UUID for a specific directory:

 `abrt-action-analyze-c -d {{path/to/directory}}`